Discover it® Cash Back review: Earn up to 5% cash back each quarter

-When Discover it® Cash Back says it will match all your cash back accrued during your first year, it means that new cardholders could earn a staggering amount of cash back on purchases made within the rotating 5 percent cash-back categories in their first year.
-Think about it: $200 in cash back will automatically become $400.
+When Discover it® Cash Back says it will match all the cash back accrued during your first year, it means it.
+Thanks to Discover's cash back offer, new cardholders could earn a staggering amount of cash back on purchases made within the rotating 5% cash-back categories in their first year (up to the quarterly maximum of $1,500 each time you activate).
+Think about it: $150 in cash back will automatically become $300.

-Furthermore, Discover in 2018 released its full quarterly category list at the start of the year, making it easy for you to see whether the bonus categories will match your spending habits.
-2018 categories include: January-March 2018: gas stations and wholesale clubs; April-June 2018: grocery stores; July-September 2018: Restaurants; October-December: Amazon.com and wholesale clubs.
+Furthermore, Discover releases its full quarterly category list at the start of the year, making it easy for you to see whether the bonus categories will match your spending habits.

-That matched cash back in bonus categories is in addition to the match Discover is offering for all the purchases you make in the first year in regular, non-bonus categories.
-With a bit of strategy and some regular credit card usage, you could reap some serious cash back, particularly during your first year with the Discover it® Cash Back card.
+The Discover it® Cash Back match in bonus categories is in addition to the match Discover is offering for all the purchases you make in the first year in regular, non-bonus categories.
+With a bit of strategy and some regular credit card usage, you could reap some serious cash back, particularly during your first year.

 In addition to the intro offer and with a fresh look and a focus on customer service, Discover it® Cash Back has redefined itself as a serious contender in the crowded cash-back credit card field (which the original Discover card invented in the 1980s).
 With no annual fee, no foreign transaction fees, and amnesty for many of the situations that cause most banks to hike their rates and fees, Discover it® Cash Back has the potential to set a new standard for American rewards credit cards.

-It's always nice to know that using your credit card is earning you rewards, and the Discover it® Cash Back does earn you rewards every time you swipe – at least 1 percent on all your purchases.
+It's always nice to know that using your credit card is earning you rewards, and the Discover it® Cash Back earns you rewards every time you swipe – at least 1% on all your purchases.

-When you sign up and spend in one of the rotating categories each quarter, however, you boost your earning to 5 percent back on those purchases up to a quarterly maximum.
+When you sign up and spend in one of the rotating categories each quarter, however, you boost your earning to 5% back on those purchases up to $1,500 spent.